-The increase in net investment in capital assets is the result of principal payments in excess of depreciation in the current year.
+The decrease in net investment in capital assets is the result of principal payments being less than depreciation in the current year.

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented by category for comparison purposes.